The vegan diet in a nutshell: A lifestyle that restricts the consumption and use of foods and products that involve the exploitation of animals.

 In essence….

-So that was 9 types of vegans – Some easier to grasp the concept of than others.
-What they all have in common however, is the concept of not eating any products derived from animals; be it a piece of meat or drip of milk.
+So that was 9 different types of vegan diets – Some easier to grasp the concept of than others.
+What they all have in common however, is the concept of not eating any products derived from animals; be it a piece of meat or drop of milk.

 Drop a comment below and let us know which type of vegan diet you want to adopt for a week.